quick find clear

-Who knew you could have so much fun with carrots?
-You can always grow the traditional, large, orange-root types, but also have fun with the many different carrot now available for gardeners to grow from seed.
+Who knew you could have so much fun growing carrots?
+You can always grow carrots like the traditional, large, orange-root types, but also have fun with the many different types of carrots now available for gardeners to grow from seed.

 Classic orange-root carrots have been joined by new varieties in a rainbow of colors, ranging from red to white, yellow, and purple.
 They also come in a variety of shapes, including small, almost round, very large, and more cylindrical.

 Carrots are loaded with vitamin A and beta-carotene, both known as antioxidants and cancer fighters.
 Use carrots raw in salads, or explore their uses in Indian salads.
 The juice from carrots is the health-buff's staple.
 And they are, of course, fabulous in soups and stews or as a side dish.
 Cooking carrots makes the calcium in them more available, another nutritional bonus.